You are here:

 Transcutaneous electrical nerve stimulation (TENS).
 A technique that uses a small battery-operated unit to send electrical impulses to the nerves to block pain signals to the brain.

-NIAMS gratefully acknowledges the assistance of James Panagis, M.D., M.P.H., of NIAMS; Frank A. Pettrone, M.D., of Arlington, Virginia; and Ken Yamaguchi, M.D., Washington University School of Medicine, in the preparation and review of this booklet.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the originial version of this publication: James Panagis, M.D., M.P.H., NIAMS/NIH; Frank A. Pettrone, M.D., Arlington, VA; and Ken Yamaguchi, M.D., Washington University School of Medicine, St. Louis, MO.

 For Your Information